Financial support for PhD candidates

-Doctoral candidates are eligible to apply for a MMMIGS PhD Grant if they are accepted as PhD candidates at a faculty of the University of Bremen and if they are members of a doctoral program that is associated with MMMIGS or if their supervisor is a member of the high-profile area Minds, Media, Machines.
+Doctoral candidates are eligible to apply for a MMMIGS PhD Grant if they are members of a doctoral program that is associated with MMMIGS or if their supervisor is a member of the high-profile area Minds, Media, Machines.
 Please check your eligibility before applying and mention the doctoral program and / or supervisor in the application.
 In case of doubt, please contact MMMIGS coordinator Lena Wollschläger.

 Funding may be requested for research, training, and networking activities that directly benefit the PhD project of the applicant and ideally also have a positive impact on the high-profile area Minds, Media, Machines, the integrated graduate school, and possibly the doctoral program of which the applicant is a member.
 The expected benefit and impact need to be explained in the application (see guideline below).

 Please refer to the list of fundable activities for examples.
 For additional activities or in case of doubt, candidates should contact MMMIGS coordinator Lena Wollschläger to check whether the planned activity is covered by this call.
 Generally, only activities for which no alternative funding (e.g. through the working group or the doctoral program) is available can be funded.